kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 One Node status update per shutdown event (setting both conditions), one on cancel, and one at kubelet startup if clearing is needed.
 The startup clear can be coalesced into the kubelet's initial status update.
+The Node Lifecycle Controller issues one additional status update when it clears the conditions on a node whose kubelet has been lost.
 Net effect is a **reduction** in API calls, since the create/reject/delete churn is eliminated — per [#137895], that churn can reach hundreds of cycles for a single Pod on a single node removal.

 ###### Will enabling / using this feature result in introducing new API types?